Our Board

 Board Members

-Cam the Chair of the Wellington College BOT, and CEO of NZ on Air.
+Cam is the Chair of the Wellington College BOT, and CEO of NZ on Air.
 He is passionate about culture and has a holistic view of success that embraces intellect, endeavour and resilience.

 Karen is a Professor of Tourism Management and Associate Dean (Learning and Teaching) for Victoria Business School at Victoria University of Wellington.
 Her governance experience includes six years on the Board of the Volunteering New Zealand and First Vice-Chair of the Council for Australasian Tourism and Hospitality Education.